 A brief statement as approved by the United Free Church General Assembly in 1921.
-What follows is a brief expression, in terms of present-day thought of the great Christian certainties and of the Christian ideal of human life.

 I. CONCERNING GOD

 We believe in one Almighty God, Creator of all things, Father of all men, only Ruler and Judge of the world, holy and wise and loving.
-We believe it is His will that men should know Him; and through the life, death and victory of the Lord Jesus Christ we have learned that God loves men, seeks their good, bears all their sorrows, suffers for their sins, and will triumph in His glorous purpose over all evil at the last.
+We believe it is His will that men should know Him; and through the life, death and victory of the Lord Jesus Christ we have learned that God loves men, seeks their good, bears all their sorrows, suffers for their sins, and will triumph in His glorious purpose over all evil at the last.

 II.
 CONCERNING THE LORD JESUS CHRIST

 We believe that God so loved the world that He gave His Son to be the Saviour of mankind.
 We believe that this very Son of God, for us men and for our salvation, became man in Jesus Christ, Who, having lived on earth the perfect human life, devoted wholly to the will of God and the service of man, died for our sins, rose again from the dead, and is now exalted Lord over all.
 We believe that Jesus Christ is the Revealer of the Father, and that the mind of God towards the world must in all things be interpreted by the mind of Christ.
 We believe that when in our experience we are brought face to face with Jesus Christ we are in the presence of the eternal and Holy God.

 Therefore, with the Church of all ages, we worship Him together with the Father.